 Finally, before testing began on the requisite fuels, preliminary testing with ethanol was performed to test out and improve the design and apparatus of the experiment.
 Before modifications were made, the apparatus produced an average efficiency of 25%.
 Modifications of alfoil covering (insulation) and a lid raised this efficiency to 30%.
 This became the standard/base for the efficiency of all future tests.

-A comparison of average temperature change and relevant efficiencies of the three butanol isomers (n-butanol, sec-butanol and tert-butanol) after 5 minute testing periods.
-Note the decline in efficiency of the isomers as the hydrocarbon placement of the isomers alters
+A comparison of average temperature change and relevant efficiencies of the three butanol isomers (n-butanol, sec-butanol and tert-butanol) after 5-minute testing periods.
+Note the decline in the efficiency of the isomers as the hydrocarbon placement of the isomers alters.

 The chart above shows the temperature change exhibited by the different isomers of butanol (n-butanol, sec-butanol and tert-butanol) along with the calculated efficiencies of the collected data.
 At the end of the 5 minute testing period, there was an average temperature change of 34.25o, 46.9o and 36.66o for the n-butanol, sec-butanol and tert-butanol fuels respectively and, after calculating the heat energy change, an average efficiency of 30.5%, 22.8% and 18% for the same fuels in the same order.